AwalaApp/specs/rs000-core.md

 Where each `Message` is the binary serialization of each message contained in the cargo.

+Note that as the encrypted payload of a RAMF message, the `CargoMessageSet` serialization cannot be greater than 8322048 octets.
+Consequently, each `Message` MUST be up to 8322046 octets long.

 #### Cargo Collection Authorization (CCA) {#cca}

 A Cargo Collection Authorization (CCA) is a RAMF-serialized message whereby Gateway A (the sender) allows a courier to collect cargo on its behalf from Gateway B (the recipient).
 Its concrete message type MUST be the octet `0x44` and its payload MUST be an empty byte sequence.